 Is it bad to have a messy house?

 First, a little mental health disclaimer.
 There are many reasons people may be disorganized and have a cluttered environment.
 Mental health issues are one of those reasons.
 People who suffer from depression often feel too tired and overwhelmed to clean up.
-Also, people with ADHD have trouble concentrated and completing tasks, making cleaning and organizing difficult (see my Cleaning with ADHD Tips here).
+Also, people with ADHD have trouble concentrated and completing tasks, making cleaning and organizing difficult.
 If your mess is stressing you out, it’s not a good thing.
 Consider these factors when evaluating your mess.
 A messy room can be a sign of deeper mental health issues if:

 - Having a messy room is a new phenomenon